On Koszul duality for Kac-Moody groups: Equivariant categories

-The notion is of very purity is stronger than the notion of purity of complexes (cf. \cite[\S5.1]{BBD}).
 We use $\scV\subset\scE$ (resp. $\scV_\Theta\subset\scE_\Theta$) to denote the full subcategory of very pure complexes of weight 0.
+The notion of very purity is stronger than the notion of purity of complexes (cf. \cite[\S5.1]{BBD}).
+However, in the situation of flag varieties, they are equivalent.